xiaxiangfeng/vue-flip-clock/PUBLISHING.md

 Edit `package.json` and update:
 - Replace `"author": "Your Name"` with your name
-- Replace all instances of `yourusername` in URLs with your GitHub username
+- Replace all instances of `xiaxiangfeng` in URLs with your GitHub username
 - Verify the version number

 ### 2. Configure GitHub Secrets